mgazeel/muslrust-texlive/README.md

 ### Debugging in blank containers

-If you are running a plain alpine/scratch container with your musl binary in there, then you might need to compile with debug symbols, and set `ENV RUST_BACKTRACE=full` in your `Dockerfile`.
+If you are running a plain alpine/scratch container with your musl binary in there, then you might need to compile with debug symbols, and set the `RUST_BACKTRACE=full` evar to see crashes.

 In alpine, if this doesn't work (or fails to give you line numbers), try installing the `rust` package (via `apk`).
 This should not be necessary anymore though!